obilodeau/pw2kindle/README.md

 Perl Weekly to Kindle

 At the moment there's little to see here yet.
+We're doing this through an instapaper[1] account.

 ## Excuses